lueur

 About lueur

-In Quebec City, lueur is best understood through the verified basics: Modern Cuisine, a $$ price range, smart casual dress, confirmed Michelin Bib Gourmand recognition in 2026.
+In Quebec City, lueur is best understood as a Modern Cuisine restaurant in a $$ price range, with smart casual dress and Michelin Bib Gourmand recognition in 2026.
 That makes it a useful option for diners looking for a modern dinner with a value signal rather than a higher-spend splurge.

 For a first-timer, the main appeal is the balance: modern cuisine, an accessible price tier, a limited evening schedule.
 Expect the decision to come down less to a famous chef name, signature dish, or detailed service format and more to whether a modern Quebec City dinner is what the night needs.
 If the plan is a casual but considered meal, this fits; if the plan depends on a specific format or dish, confirm directly before booking.